unimelb/unimelb-design-system/pages/designers.slim.md

 ---
 title: For Designers
 ---
-header.image style="background-image:url(/assets/images/desktop.jpg)"
-  .mid-align
+header
   h1 Our Design Principles
   p These are the principles we're working with throughout the whole design system

 section
   ol.steps